 This is the final part of your article.
 Here you have to do the following:

-Ask you audience (the people reading) to give a feedback and thank them for reading your work.
+Ask your audience (the people reading) to give feedback and thank them for reading your work.

 You can also reinstate the purpose of your writing, but if you have mentioned that in the introduction, I recommend preventing that.

 This is because you have to prevent repetition in your work (and as I mentioned earlier, keep your article brief and to the point).
 Note that in conclusion, it is very important to provide a sense of closure.

 Account Writing Format (with Example)

 How to Write a Perfect Narrative | O Level English

 Simply, you have to “put it all together”.
 This means that you have to summarize the points you made (above) because the conclusion is not the place to introduce new ideas.